 A FICO Score considers your credit utilization rate, which is calculated by dividing the total amount of credit you’re using by total available credit.

 Establish credit early.
 The longer you have a track record, the better.

-Think twice before signing up for a new store credit card.
-If you apply for new credit frequently, credit companies may view you as a riskier client, especially if you haven't been handling credit for very long.
+Think twice before applying for a new store credit card.
+If you apply for new credit frequently, credit companies may view you as a riskier customer, especially if you haven't been handling credit for very long.
 A FICO score may consider the types of credit you have.
 Is it all credit cards, or are you also successfully managing installment loans or other loans?

-The FICO score may consider the types of debt you own.
-Is it all credit cards, or are you also successfully managing installment loans?
+A FICO score may consider the types of credit you have.
+Is it all credit cards, or are you also successfully managing installment loans or other loans?

 You've spent enough years "kinda," "sorta" knowing how credit cards work.
 It's time to change that.
 Understanding basic credit card information helps you take advantage of their benefits.

-Not sure of the difference between APR, variable rate, and prime rate?
+Not sure about the meaning of APR, variable rate, and prime rate?
 Learn about important credit terms—so you can decode the fine print on credit card contracts and offers.

-Consider switching your bills to auto-pay.
+Consider switching your bills to auto-pay if you can.
 You'll be less likely to miss a payment due date if funds are automatically withdrawn from your credit card or other account to make the payments by the due date.
-Just remember: systems break down and card numbers expire.
-It's important to check in on everything once a month to make sure you're on track and can make adjustments as needed.
+Just remember: systems break down and account numbers can expire.
+It's important to check in on everything at least once a month to make sure you're on track and can make adjustments as needed.